shimaore/connected-documents-site/server/private_submit.coffee.md

       @post '/_app/private_submit', [bodyParser], ->
         doc = @body

+Ensure unicity by appending the user's UUID, unless they requested anonymity.
+(CouchDB may not validate some documents anonymously, which is expected.)

+        uuid = if doc.anonymous then UUID.v4() else session.user
+        doc._id = [doc._id,uuid].join ':'

-The document is entirely validated by CouchDB, but we ensure that they are brand new ones.
+The document is normally validated by CouchDB, but we ensure that they are brand new ones.

         delete doc._rev